Celtic68/grbUniformOrdering/WeeklyReflection.md

 On 10/19, I got the login functionality going by creating the login and login error jsps and the logout servlet.
 I also updated the web xml file for security and added the context xml file.
 Next up is to watch the video created to walk through Paula's example for landing on the index page with no login.
+Before I watched the video, I wanted to be sure the login process was working as it should be and it is - YAY!
+I finished watching the video explaining the login button, so next up is getting the home page / login functionality up and running.
+Once this is set, I will deploy to AWS.